ArunaStorage/documentation/docs/get_started/basic_usage/11_How-To-S3-Interface.md

 ## Introduction

-The AOS DataProxy implements a subset of the AWS S3 API specification.
+The Aruna DataProxy implements a subset of the AWS S3 API specification.
 By providing an S3 compatible interface, the DataProxy is able to interact with a wide variety of modern data analysis tools which natively support S3 as storage solution.

 Here we will give you examples for the currently supported and most common S3 functionality which can be used directly with an Aruna DataProxy.